ryansolid/ko-jsx/README.md

       mountEl.appendChild(app.render())
     })

 There is no opinion on how you set up your View Models, so I just used a render function in this example to demonstrate.
-Your how ViewModel could be a functional Component ala React if you wanted to as the library supports any UpperCase tag as function.
+Your ViewModel could be a functional Component ala React if you wanted to, as the library supports any mixed case function as a JSX tag.
 For example:

     function Greeter({name, onClick}) {
       <div onClick={onClick}>Hello {name() ? name() : 'World'}</div>